idearun/techpin-bot/README.md

 http://telegra.ph/Set-up-your-bot-with-BotFather-09-06
 ```

- 2- After you received your bot authorization token JUST SAVE IT SOMEWHERE!!😁
+ 2- After you received your bot authorization token JUST SAVE IT SOMEWHERE!!

  3- Prepare a SSL server for your .PHP file (It should be like https://example.com)